Body / Trim / Misc

 Functional Heat Extractor Hood

 Since cooling system problems can be especially disastrous here in the desert, I began researching methods for improving Taz's engine cooling abilities as soon as I mailed off a deposit check for my Kenne Bell twin-screw kit.
-After looking at larger capacity radiators, electric water pumps, water-wetters (surfactants), etc, I eventually concluded that minimizing engine cooling issues must begin with effectively removing the super-heated air from the engine bay, so that is where I should start.
+After looking at larger capacity radiators, electric water pumps, water-wetters (surfactants), etc, I eventually concluded that minimizing cooling issues must begin with effectively removing the super-heated air from the engine bay, so that is where I should start.

 I began shopping for a suitable heat extractor hood.
-Considering the location of the twin-screw on the motor, the ideal air path would bring cooling air in from the front clip, flow it smoothly over and around the compressor case, and exit the engine bay somewhere near the cowl to carry away as much heat as possible.
+Considering the location of the twin-screw on the motor, the ideal air path would bring cooling air in from the front clip, flow it smoothly over and around the compressor case, and exit the engine bay through the hood to carry away as much heat as possible.
 With apologies to those of you who own them, I am not a fan of most heat extractor hoods, and despite my "form follows function" philosophy, I suspected there had to be a more aesthetically appealing solution than most I'd seen.
 Conversely, while I think the Terminator Cobra factory heat extractor hood looks really great, I believe its vent openings are somewhat too far forward to effectively cool a supercharger that is mounted squarely atop the motor.

-The Ford Racing 2000 Cobra R hood is gracefully shaped and an excellent match for the car's styling, but unacceptable from a functional standpoint, considering the non-functional nature of its louvers.
+The Ford Racing 2000 Cobra R hood was gracefully shaped and an excellent match for the car's styling, but unacceptable from a functional standpoint, considering the non-functional nature of its louvers.
 However, I discovered a knockoff hood from Niche Performance Industries (NPI for short), a small Michigan company, that possessed one very important difference.
 The NPI hood incorporated functional louvers into its design.
 This hood was available in an all-fiberglass version weighing about 35 lbs, or in a lighter version constructed with a fiberglass inner liner beneath a carbon fiber outer shell, in addition to an ultra-lightweight racing skin.
 To help offset at least some of the weight added by the twin-screw, I opted for one of the CF-over-fiberglass units, which tipped the scales at a mere 25 pounds (23 lbs less than the factory part).
 Perfect - or so I thought when I mailed off my deposit check.

 Thankfully, the wizards at my local body and paint shop, Dependable Auto Body, were able to repair the NPI part, and it did look great after it was properly repaired, prepped, and painted.
 But I'm here to tell you that it wasn't cheap.
 You could have a couple of inexpensive paint jobs done on an entire car for about the same money.
 (Of course you generally get what you pay for.)

-Editorial Comment: Nearly a year after I received my damaged hood, and long after I had it repaired at a my own expense, NPI finally agreed to compensate me for the additional grief and expense that the shipping damage had cost me, but only because I was negatively impacting NPI's business by avidly sharing my experience on the forums.
-Even then, I still received nothing until I resorted to Internet-style guerilla warfare by publishing a full expose on this site and posting links to it on several other sites.
+Editorial Comment: Nearly a year after I received my damaged hood, and long after I'd had it repaired at a my own expense, NPI finally agreed to compensate me for the additional grief and expense that the shipping damage had cost me, but only because I was negatively impacting NPI's business by avidly sharing my experience on the forums.
+Even then, I still received nothing until I resorted to Internet-style guerilla warfare by publishing a full expose on this site and posting links to it on several others.
 Based on my personal experience with NPI, I cannot recommend buying from this company.
 My advice to anyone who really wants a 2000 Cobra R style hood with functional louvers is that you buy the Ford Racing 00R hood and have your own body shop open up the stylized louvers on that part.
 That'll probably cost you a hell of a lot less in time, money, and aggravation than buying from NPI.
 Believe me.
 Knowing what I now know and having already been the NPI route, that is certainly what I would do.

 Thankfully, the heat extraction feature of the NPI hood does work as I had hoped.
-I have experienced no cooling system issues at all, despite ambient temperatures that frequently exceed 120 degrees and the additional heat load presented by the blower.
+I have experienced no cooling system issues at all, despite ambient temperatures that periodically exceed 120 degrees and the additional heat load presented by the blower.
 Regardless of the prevailing ambient temps or traffic congestion, the airflow through hood vents is able to keep Taz's engine temps well in hand.
 Without any further comment, here are a few shots of the NPI heat extractor hood after it was finally installed on Taz.

 Roush Tool Box